 Our customers have been hired at: *Foot Note

-In a competitive hiring climate, following up on a job application can set you apart from other candidates and improve your chances of securing an interview.
+In a competitive hiring climate, following up on a job application can help you stand out and reinforce your interest in the role.

-We’ll delve into how to follow up on a job application, including when to reach out, which communication method to use and how to structure your message.
+We’ll walk you through how to follow up on a job application, including when to reach out, which communication method to use, and how to structure your message for the best response.

-Wait at least one to two weeks after applying before following up.
-This gives the hiring manager enough time to review your materials.
+Wait one to two weeks to follow up after applying for a job.
+This gives the hiring manager time to review applications and increases the chances that they’ll have information to share with you.

-When you're following up on a job application, contacting the right person in the organization is important to ensure your inquiry is handled efficiently and positively.
+When you're following up on a job application, contacting the right person (typically the hiring manager) is important to ensure your inquiry is handled efficiently and positively.

-Here are some guidelines on whom to contact:
+Here are some guidelines to follow when deciding who to contact:

-- Hiring manager: If you know the hiring manager's name, they are typically the best person to contact.
-This individual is directly involved in the hiring decision and will have the most relevant information regarding your application status.
+- Hiring manager: If you know the hiring manager's name, they’re typically the best person to contact since they’re directly involved in the hiring decision and will have the most relevant information regarding your application status.

 - Recruiter: If your initial communication was with a recruiter, following up with them is appropriate.
 Recruiters can provide updates and might also offer additional insights into the hiring timeline.